 I will try to make this short: China has vindicated me.

-Last fall, I penned a very short review of Bohemian Rhapsody, concluding that the film was "lifeless, a movie about a rock star who has bad sex," and that "the 15-minute-long shit I took during the middle of the movie was more nuanced than the straight-washed hagiography peddled in that movie theater."
+Last fall, I wrote a very short review of Bohemian Rhapsody, concluding that the film was "lifeless, a movie about a rock star who has bad sex," and that "the 15-minute-long shit I took during the middle of the movie was more nuanced than the straight-washed hagiography peddled in that movie theater."
 I did not think these words would really rock the boat, because I assumed most people would hate the film.
 It is objectively terrible; an ABC Family-retelling of Freddie Mercury's life, scrubbed of any sensuality, danger, or heat; a sexless movie about one of the world's most famous, sexy bisexuals.
 I thought everyone, except maybe rural Christians, would feel this way.

 I was wrong.
 People loved the movie.
 Even fags!
 It became a Golden Globe–winning drama!
 It swept the Academy Awards!
 Honestly, I was shocked.
 I wrongly thought better of us.
 The film even inspired my gay colleague Christopher Frizzelle to pen a feisty response to my shit take.
 I ate crow.
 Whatever.